What do sustainability disclosure standards cover exactly?

 Entities that aren’t subject to the standards might have their own reasons to apply them.
 These could include, for example, ensuring the information needs of their supply chain partners are met.

-What about Canadian specific industries – how will CSDSs support these?
+What about Canadian-specific industries – how will CSDSs support these?

-CSDS 1 and 2 are meant to be applied by publicly listed enterprises, but they also have an industry-based approach embedded in them.
+CSDS 1 and CSDS 2 are meant to be applied by publicly listed enterprises, but they also have an industry-based approach embedded in them.
 They leverage the Sustainability Accounting Standards Board’s subset of sustainability issues that are relevant to the performance of 77 industries.